mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

-### Creating the pubs database
+### Creating the Pubs database

+**Pubs** is a database that is used by programmers as a learning tool, like fetching data through queries, it contains a large amount of information about books, authors, publishers, and store sales.

-First of all, you should create the pubs database Query in SQL server so it can be later connected to the application.
+First of all, you should create the Pubs database Query in SQL server so it can be later connected to the application.
 You can find the pubs database [here](https://github.com/microsoft/sql-server-samples/blob/master/samples/databases/northwind-pubs/instpubs.sql).

-After copying the database paste it in a new Query and execute it, you should be able to see the name of the database "pubs" to the left of your screen.
+After copying the database query, paste it in a new query and execute it, you should be able to see the name of the database "pubs" to the left of your screen.

 ![CreatingPubs](/engineering-education/connecting-library-application-to-sql-server-using-windows-forms/CreatingPubs.png).